 {

-These {$\mathbb{C}_g$-allocating} and NRF-based controllers are implemented as shown in Figure~\ref{fig:NRF_implem}, in which the distributed controller is represented by the composite TFM Alongside those introduced in Section~\ref{subsec:sys_nots}, we consider a number of additional exogenous signals, which we group into the following compound vectors: \begin{enumerate} \item[a)] the state-feedback disturbance vector, defined as $\beta_x[k]:=\zeta[k]+u_{s1}[k]+\beta_{s1}[k]$ and composed of the state measurement noise $\zeta[k]$, of the second-layer command vector $u_{s1}[k]$, and of the encoding errors associated with broadcasting the latter to the first-layer subcontrollers, denoted as $\beta_{s1}[k]$; \item[b)] the plant-input disturbance vector, defined as $\beta_u[k]=u_{s2}[k]+\beta_{s2}[k]$ and composed of the second-layer command vector $u_{s2i}[k]$, and of the encoding errors associated with transmitting the latter to be summed up with $u_{fi}[k]$, denoted as $\beta_{s2}[k]$; \item[c)] the NRF-feedforward disturbance vector $\beta_f[k]$, which arises in the context of the communication between neighbouring first-layer subcontrollers. \end{enumerate} We exclusively employ the compound vectors introduced above since, from the point of view of the first-layer control system, the dynamics by which the components themselves (such as the three which make up $\beta_x$) propagate in closed-loop configuration are the same.
-Additionally, in order to express our results as compactly as possible, we also concatenate all of these compound signals along with $d$ from \eqref{eq:ss_a}-\eqref{eq:ss_c} into the vector }
+These {$\mathbb{C}_g$-allocating} and NRF-based controllers are implemented as shown in Figure~\ref{fig:NRF_implem} above, in which the distributed controller is represented by the composite TFM Alongside those introduced in Section~\ref{subsec:sys_nots}, we consider a collection of additional exogenous signals, which we henceforth group into the following compound vectors: \begin{enumerate} \item[a)] the state-feedback disturbance vector, defined as $\beta_x[k]:=\zeta[k]+u_{s1}[k]+\beta_{s1}[k]$ and composed of the state measurement noise $\zeta[k]$, of the second-layer command vector $u_{s1}[k]$, and of the encoding errors associated with broadcasting the latter to the first-layer subcontrollers, denoted as $\beta_{s1}[k]$; \item[b)] the plant-input disturbance vector, which is defined as $\beta_u[k]:=u_{s2}[k]+\beta_{s2}[k]$ and is composed of the second-layer command vector $u_{s2i}[k]$, and of the encoding errors associated with transmitting the latter to be summed up with $u_{fi}[k]$, denoted as $\beta_{s2}[k]$; \item[c)] the NRF-feedforward disturbance vector denoted $\beta_f[k]$, which arises in the context of communication between neighbouring first-layer subcontrollers. \end{enumerate} We exclusively employ the compound vectors introduced above since, from the point of view of the first-layer control system, the dynamics by which the components themselves (such as the three which make up $\beta_x$) propagate in closed-loop configuration are the same.
+Additionally, we also concatenate all of these compound signals along with $d$ from \eqref{eq:ss_a}-\eqref{eq:ss_c} into the vector }